Review | ‘The Boys’ is still a bloody good time. Really bloody.

 Mother’s Milk still has the worst code name in the superhero genre, but Laz Alonso continues to impress as the tough guy who also has a heart so big he just wants to get home to his daughter.
 And he’s clearly not skipping arm day at the gym.
 It’s a downright crime that Alonso hasn’t been given more superhero stuff with which to play.
 How is this guy not in James Gunn’s “The Suicide Squad?”
 Although honestly, there are so many people in that movie he just may show up after all.

 With live-action superhero fare lacking at the movies this summer, watching the good guys be bad on TV is even more entertaining than it was in Season 1.
-And since it looks like we won’t getting Anthony Mackie’s potential ascension to the mantle of Captain America streaming to our devices any time soon, your current superhero entertainment champ is the least heroic offering of all.
+And since it looks like we won’t be getting Anthony Mackie’s potential ascension to the mantle of Captain America streaming to our devices any time soon, your current superhero entertainment champ is the least heroic offering of all.

 The Boys (eight episodes) available for streaming on Amazon Prime, debuting with three episodes, followed by new episodes released on Fridays.
 (Amazon founder and chief executive Jeff Bezos owns The Washington Post.)